 The Deer Hunter won the Academy Award for Best Picture way back in 1978.
-The film is over three hours long and stars some of the greatest name in film history, Robert DeNiro, John Cazale, Christopher Walken and Meryl Streep.
+The film is over three hours long and stars some of the greatest names in film history, Robert DeNiro, John Cazale, Christopher Walken and Meryl Streep.
 In the present day, when you look back at the all-star lineup, you’d be shocked to see their project didn’t win an award or ten.

 I sat down to watch The Deer Hunter for the first time over the holiday season.
 To be honest, I may not have watched this iconic film because the story and subject material didn’t bother me.
-Some may point out to that comment as why I don’t give this film a high score, but hear me with my other concerns.
+Some may point out to that comment as to why I don’t give this film a high score but hear me with my other concerns.

 I don’t mind watching old movies and understand that certain stories were amazing upon release.
 The world is a different place and what I grew up with is not the same as those from decades before.
-In 1978, Vietnam was still a hot button issue, so films centered around the conflict were close to the heart for many.
-In 2020, I don’t have the same feelings, which took away an element from this film.
+In 1978, Vietnam was still a hot button issue, so films centred around the conflict were close to the heart for many.
+In 2020, I didn’t have the same feelings, which took away an element from this film.